 - Park & 5th Ave (a nice variety of large retail stores ranging from omg I can’t afford this to yay cheap stuff)

 - Brooklyn Bridge and Dumbo (about 30 minutes via train from Times Square)- totally worth it, the Bridge reminds me of the Lions Gate in Vancouver

 - Bar Sixty Five at Rockefeller Plaza (if you’re looking for a fancy night out and want to catch a spectacular view of Manhattan from above)

 Planning those Fashion Photoshoots

-I made sure to plan in advance where I had in mind for content creation and asked a couple of my blogger friends for suggestion!
+I made sure to plan photo locations in advance, and asked a couple of my blogger friends for suggestions!
 Instagram is a great place to search up #NYC hashtags and you can find some gem locations after much scrolling.
-Similar to pre-planning your outfits, it just makes things much easier when you plan in advance on where and when you want to shoot, especially if it involves planning it between your week and shows.
+It makes things much easier when you plan in advance for shoots, especially if it involves planning it between shows.

-I was so close to hiring and paying for a photographer in New York but so glad I didn’t for a variety of reasons.
+I was so close to hiring and paying for a photographer in New York but so glad I didn’t.
 Firstly, there just wasn’t any time.
-Sure there were pockets of time, but I ended up getting a friend or new friend to take a shot for me.
+I ended up getting a friend/new friend to take a shot for me.
 Plus with Fashion Week, there are a ton of talented photographers on the street that would gladly exchange contact info with you to share photos.